The Test Sample

 What is being tested?

-AFP is a protein that is normally produced by the developing fetus.
-However, it can also be produced by certain tumours and disease of the liver.
+AFP is a protein that is normally produced by the developing foetus.
+However, AFP can also be produced by certain tumours and diseases of the liver.
 Raised levels of AFP are found in the majority of patients with a type of liver cancer called hepatocellular carcinoma and also in some patients with cancer of the testis.

 How is the sample collected for testing?

 A blood sample is taken by needle from a vein in the arm.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.